spasmann/iQMC.jl/Examples/ReadMe.txt

 These are the files that I use to make the plots and tables for the paper.
-I think I've got it set up so that any problem with a qmc_data
+I think I've got it set up so that any problem with a qmc_data can use the codes.

 Tools directory:
 The files that you care about are